Lover (2024 film)

 Lover is a 2024 Indian Tamil-language romantic drama film directed by Prabhuram Vyas in his directorial debut.
-Produced by Million Dollar Studios and MRP Entertainment, the film stars Manikandan, Sri Gouri Priya and Kanna Ravi with Saravanan, Geetha Kailasam, Harish Kumar, Nikhila Sankar, Rini, Pintu Pandu, Arunachaleswaran, Harini in pivotal roles.
+Produced by Million Dollar Studios and MRP Entertainment, the film stars Manikandan and Sri Gouri Priya with Kanna Ravi, Saravanan, Geetha Kailasam, and Harish Kumar in pivotal roles.
 The story follows an alcoholic and unemployed designer, who tries to start a café business and is aggressively in love with Divya.

+Filming took place between August and November 2023.
 The film was released on 9 February 2024, where it received positive reviews from critics.

 Plot

 Arun and Divya's six-year relationship starts unraveling as they drift apart, raising the question of whether love can withstand such differences.

-Story starts with heroine Divya practicing Surfing on Kovalam & chilling with friends for a send off party with their team lead where she narrates her love story.
-Arun calls her to ask her where she is, but she lies to him that she's in a family function.
-He finds out that she is lying and directly barges into the party to create ruckus.
-This causes Divya to call off the relationship.
+The story starts with Divya practicing surfing on Kovalam and spending time with her friends for a send-off party with their team lead, where she narrates her love story.
+Arun calls her to ask her where she is, and she claims that she's at a family function.
+However, he finds out that she is lying and barges into the party, creating ruckus.
+This causes Divya to call off their relationship.

-Arun goes to his home, barely one at all, which is in shambled emotionally.
-He lives with his father, who is in an open extramarital affair and his aging working mother.
-His business investments are in a loss too.
-Eventually, the couple rekindle their 6 year relationship — but this vicious cycle Fight-Trauma-Apologies keeps on repeating.
-Tired of this, Arun moves away from his friends and gets a job elsewhere and tries to reconcile with her.
+Arun goes to his home, barely one at all, which is in shambles emotionally.
+He lives with his father, who is in an open extramarital affair, and his aging, working mother.
+Arun is a dysfunctional alcoholic designer whose business investments are in a loss too.
+Eventually, he and Divya get back together — but this vicious cycle of fight-trauma-apologies keeps repeating with the couple.
+Tired of this, Arun moves away from his friends, gets a job elsewhere, and tries to reconcile with Divya.
 His mother starts pushing him for marriage.

-A new team lead Madan, also a travel vlogger enters Divya's life.
-Arun loses his job due to inappropriate behaviour.
-Both of them lied to themselves so much that Divya finally decides to call of the relationship.
-Arun undergoes further breakdown as his mother attempts to end her life.
+A new team lead named Madan, also a travel vlogger, enters Divya's life.
+Arun loses his job due to inappropriate conduct.
+Both of them lied to themselves so much that Divya finally decides to break up with Arun for good.
+Arun undergoes a further breakdown as his mother attempts to end her life.
 On Divya's birthday, she invites him to be part of celebrations.

-They then plan a Gokarna trip where he desperately tries to patch things up, but his idea of love and commitment doesn't align with Divya's.
-She exclaims that she's in a constant fear and fears the pair's situation would become like his mother and father.
-This is the trigger point that made him realize his mistakes, and realizes he needs to work on himself more rather than just holding onto the 6 year old relationship.
-He decides to quit alcohol and substance abuse and his mom decides to file for divorce.
+The couple then plans a Gokarna trip where Arun desperately tries to patch things up between them, but his idea of love and commitment doesn't align with Divya's.
+She confesses that she's in a constant state of fear that their situation will become like his parents'.
+This is the trigger point that made Arun realize his mistakes, and that he needs to work on himself more rather than just clinging to their years-long relationship.
+After parting ways with Divya, Arun works on his alcohol and substance abuse issues, while his mom decides to file for divorce.

-Two years later, it's shown that Arun had realised his dream of opening up a designer-cafe and is running it successfully.
-He gets to meet Divya again in the same cafe, but he's different man altogether now.
-He still remembers her perfume and serves her favorite dish.
+Two years later, Arun has realised his dream of opening up a successful designer-cafe.
+There, he meets Divya again, but is a different and more well-adjusted man now.
+Arun still remembers Divya's perfume and serves her favorite dish.